zoelawler/zoelawler-m2.2-lab-about-page/README.md

 ```
 This will install the necessary dependencies for the project.

-Then start the live server to see the webpage.
+Then start the live server to view the webpage.

 ## Development